 Illness and injury merely become a means for the patient to account for their own behavior which they have rarely been able to control and which they poorly understand.

 Since the patient has been diagnosed with Borderline Personality Disorder, then we have a natural course for which we should be prepared.

 Two percent of the general population and 30-60% of clinical populations are diagnosed with Borderline Personality Disorder, and it is five times more common among first-degree biological relatives of those with the disorder.
-There is an increased risk Substance Related, Anti-social Personality and Mood Disorders.
+There is an increased risk Substance Related, Anti-social Personality and Depressive Disorders.

 The most common course is one of chronic instability in early adulthood with episodes of serious lack of mood and impulse control as well as high utilization of health care resources.

 The tendency toward intense emotions, impulsivity and intensity in relationships is lifelong.
 Recurrent job losses, interrupted education, and broken marriages are common.
 Premature death from suicide may occur especially with concurrent Mood and Substance-Related Disorders.